 At times when the Early Childhood Manager is not on site, a qualified designee will be assigned, and this assignment will be communicated to the preschool teaching staff.
+Assistant Supervisor, Anna Lewis, most often fills this role.

 We are thankful to have the support of the Dallas Zoo education department, and the Dallas Zoo volunteer and intern program.
-Education instructors, staff, or volunteers who assist the preschool as substitute caregivers or manager designees will meet DFPS minimum standards for caregivers; and those who assist in the center in a non-caregiver role will meet DFPS minimum standards for employees.
+Education instructors, staff, or volunteers who assist the preschool as substitute caregivers or manager designees will meet minimum standards for caregivers; and those who assist in the center in a non-caregiver role will meet minimum standards for employees.
 Staff or volunteers that meet the standards for employees, but not for caregivers, will not be left with the children in the absence of a caregiver.
+Volunteers and interns may be limited based on administrative discretion.
+Other Dallas Zoo staff may provide facility, maintenance, security, and animal care support.
+If on site during hours of operation they will be accompanied by a staff member and interaction with children will be limited.